 Rachael: Sure thing.
 Yes.
 That would only come with the custom campaign side of Social Media Marketing, and it would be the $60 per custom post.

 “I already used BrightFire for my agency website.
 Can I add the social media package, and is it discounted since we already are using websites?”

 Rachael: Sure thing.
 Yes.
 You can definitely use Social Media Marketing in addition to our Insurance Agency Websites service with us.
 This would still be the same costs, so $80 per month.
 But since this individual is attending the webinar today, we can apply that $50 account credit towards that service if they decide to add that on with us before February 28, 2021.

 “Do we need a code for the $50 credit?”

 Rachael: Gotcha, gotcha.
 No, you don’t need a code or anything like that.
 We can basically find out that you’ve attended the webinar today and apply that account credit if you do end up signing up for our Social Media Marketing service.

 Chelsea: Okay.
 Perfect.
 Well, I think that’s all the time we have for questions today.
 Thank you to everyone who submitted a question, and if your question wasn’t answered, we’ll be sure to reach out to you personally afterward.
 But before we close, I’d like to remind everyone of our upcoming 20 Minute Marketing Webinars.

-Chelsea: So that does it for today!
-From me, Rachael, and the rest of the BrightFire team, we’d like to thank you all for attending.
-I hope y’all have a great day.
-Thanks, everyone.
+So that does it for today!
+From me, Rachael, and the rest of the BrightFire team, we’d like to thank all of you for attending.